justjam2013/homebridge-virtual-accessories/README.md

 ### Update Heater/Cooler temperature sensor

-The process to update a Heater/Cooler temperature sensor is the same as for updating a Humidifier/Dehumidifier humidity sensor.
+To update a Heater/Cooler temperature sensor, issue a `POST` request with a raw json payload in the request body.
+Make sure `Content-Type: application/json` is added to the request headers.

 The target URL (replace hostname and port per your setup) will specify the `temperature` path: